bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 There's a reason this is the hardest problem in computer science.
 This is why people have been working on autorouters for sixty years, and they all suck.

 GPUs are mostly terrible for autorouting.
 Should net (A→B) be higher priority than (C→D)?
 GPUs hate branching logic.
 You can't route (C→D) until you've routed (A→B), so that embarrassingly parallel problem is actually pretty small.
 Now deal with Design Rules.
 If you don't want a trace to intersect another trace of a different net, you apply the design rules.
 But this changes when you go to the next net!
-You're constantly redefining Design Rules, which kills any GPU efficiency.
+You're constantly redefining whatever area you can route in because of Design Rules, which kills any GPU efficiency.

+![Animated GIF of Wavefront Expansion](/images/WavefrontExpansion.gif)

 But all is not lost.
 There's exactly one part of autorouting that's actually parallel, and a useful case to deploy a GPU.
 Lee's Wavefront expansion.
 You route your traces on a fine-pitch grid, and propagate a 'wave' through the grid.
 Each cell in the wave can be processed independently.
 Shortest path wins, put your trace there.
 That's what I'm using the GPU for, and the CPU for everything else.
 Yeah, it's faster, but it's not _great_.
 Don't trust the autorouter, but at least this one is fast.

-![Animated GIF of Wavefront Expansion](/images/WavefrontExpansion.gif)

-## Why OrthoRoute is Great on a GPU.
+### Why OrthoRoute is Great on a GPU.

 But the entire point of this project isn't to build a general autorouter.
 I built this to route _one_ board.
 And I'm doing it with 'Manhattan routing'.
 Manhattan routing is embarrassingly parallel because it's geometrically constrained.
 I have 16 identical parts, each with 1100 SMD pads, arranged in a regular grid.
 That's 17,600 pads that need to connect to each other in very predictable patterns.